jtablesaw/plotly.java/README.md

 #### Render a plot in your desktop's default browser

 This method is best if you're looking at data interactively in your IDE.
 The Plot class used on the last line in the example above shows how.
-Plot is simply a helper class with several methods called *show()* that write out an HTML file to your local disk, finds your default browser, and tells it to open that HTML page in a new browser tab.
+Plot is simply a helper class with several methods called *show()* that write out an HTML file to your local disk, find your default browser, and tell it to open that HTML page in a new browser tab.
 As shown above, the simplest version is

 ````java
     Plot.show(figure));